-Pregnancy should be no different from normal.
+Pregnancy in a person with endometriosis should be no different than in a person without it.
 Some women have more pain in the early months, but generally pain improves.
-However, it may return with periods (Endometriosis UK, 2008).
+However, it may return when periods reappear (Endometriosis UK, 2008).

-Studies have shown breastfeeding to be beneficial in alleviating the symptoms of endometriosis due to the changes in hormones and amenorrhea (absence of periods).
+Studies have shown breastfeeding to be beneficial in alleviating the symptoms of endometriosis.
+This is due to the changes in hormones and amenorrhoea (absence of periods).

-Breastfeeding mothers are less likely to develop endometriosis and the longer the duration of exclusive breastfeeding, the greater the decrease in risk of endometriosis.
-For each pregnancy, every three month increase in exclusive breastfeeding per pregnancy was linked to a 14 percent decreased risk for endometriosis (Farland et al, 2017).
+Mothers who breastfeed are less likely to develop endometriosis.
+The longer the duration of exclusive breastfeeding, the greater the decrease in risk of endometriosis.
+For each pregnancy, every three month increase in exclusive breastfeeding per pregnancy was linked to a 14% decreased risk for endometriosis (Farland et al, 2017).